eevee/eev.ee/content/release/2017-12-09-roguelike-simulator.markdown

 - Monsters you "defeat" are actually just items you pick up.
 They're both drawn in the same color, and you can't see your inventory, so you can't tell the difference.

+Probably the best part was writing the text, which is all completely ridiculous.
+I really enjoy writing a lot of quips — which I guess is why I like Twitter — and I'm happy to see they've made people laugh!

 ----

 I think this has been a success!
 It's definitely made me more confident about making smaller things — and about taking the first idea I have and just running with it.
 I'm going to keep an eye out for other micro game engines to play with, too.